UEFA Women's Champions League - Draws

 Article summary

-A record 62 clubs from 50 countries have entered and 40 will be involved in the qualifying round draw streamed at 13:30CET on Friday
+A record 62 clubs from 50 countries have entered and 40 are involved in the qualifying round draw being streamed now.

 Article top media content